schneider-simon/uva-software-evolution/src/series1/readme.md

 As described in the following paper:

-Alves, T. L., Correia, J. P., & Visser, J. (2011, November).
-Benchmark-based aggregation of metrics to ratings.
-In Software Measurement, 2011 Joint Conference of the 21st Int'l Workshop on and 6th Int'l Conference on Software Process and Product Measurement (IWSM-MENSURA) (pp. 20-29).
-IEEE.

 The risk devision for the whole project is calculated and converted to a risk with the following table: